-For each defined Target System there may be a Target Transform.
+For each defined Target System, there may be a Target Transform.
 The Target Transform is used to take the data from the canonical format and to translate it into a format that can be consumed by the Target System.
 In this case, you’ll be taking the APP XML file and doing a translation into an XML representation of an SQL update.

 If further translation to a different data representation is required, a Transformation Module can be used.
 For instance, the Delimited and Fixed-width file Transformation Module can be used to generate a DTCC IPS file layout.

 Finally, the Transport stage is used to handle connectivity to the Target System.
-Just like the Listener there are a variety of Transport Types supported.
+Just like in the Listener, there are a variety of Transport Types supported.
 Select the one appropriate to the Target and configure it.

-The Target System then receives the data either in a batch mode or real-time.
+The Target System then receives the data either in a batch mode or in real-time.
 Should the Target System provide an immediate response, the Transport will then take that response data and pass it along to a subsequent route, which will handle the processing of that response.

 Once a developer has completely configured the Route, they’ll switch to the eiConsole’s testing mode.
 In Testing Mode, the developer can start the test at any stage (on Source Transform in this case), and end the test at any stage (on Target Transform in our case), with arrows indicating the path that the data might take.

-Clicking the Execute Test button will display a dialogue which will allow you to provide sample data for your test.
+Clicking the Execute Test button will display a dialogue that will allow you to provide sample data for your test.
 In this case, you’ll provide a flat file APP sample.
-As each stage completes, the question marks in the screen will turn into either a checkmark for success or a red X for a failure.
+As each stage completes, the question marks on the screen will turn into either a checkmark for success or a red X for a failure.
 You can look at the performance of each stage, as well as the data as it appeared at each point in the process.

 Here you started with an APP file.